destan19/OpenAppFilter/README.md

 1. Prepare OpenWrt source code and compile successfully
     Recommended source code repository:
     https://github.com/coolsnowwolf/lede.git
-    If you use the official source code, do not use the master branch, because the luci version is not compatible, version 18.06 is recommended.
+    If you use the official source code, please switch luci to 1.0, the current code does not support luci2.0
 2. Clone the application filtering source code to the OpenWrt source code package directory
 git clone https://github.com/destan19/OpenAppFilter.git package/OpenAppFilter
 3. make menuconfig to open the application filter plug-in macro